 Diversity in the Workplace: 2021 Diversity Trends to Consider

 Companies all over the nation and the world are working to respond to workplace diversity trends to create a better future.
-According to a 2019 survey of more than 200 companies in the S&P 500, 63% of diversity professionals were promoted or appointed to their roles within the past three years.
+According to a 2021 study on workplace diversity trends, companies that embrace diversity see improvements in their financial performance mostly because the positive work culture inspires people to do their jobs better.

-In 2020, many companies publicly disclosed data around internal diversity, equity, and inclusion.
-This transparent move was the first one, for many companies, toward intentional action plans to improve.
-Internal and external transparency about where companies stand with diversity efforts also inspires honest conversations.
+More companies are publicly disclosing data around internal diversity, equity, and inclusion over the past years.
+This transparent move is part of intentional action plans to improve.
+Internal and external transparency about where companies stand with equality efforts in one of diversity trends that also inspires honest conversations.

-Many companies have honest conversations about racism, sexism, and other topics that directly affect employees in the workforce.
-These conversations are opportunities for employees and leadership to exhale, share, and empathize with one another, a necessary component for improving workplace inclusion.
+Even when COVID-19 hit, companies continue to have honest conversations about racism, sexism, and other topics that directly affect employees.
+These conversations are opportunities for employees and leadership to exhale, share, and empathize with one another — a necessary component for improving workplace inclusion.

-Research studies have shown that mandatory diversity training isn’t always met with openness from all employees, according to Forbes.com.
+Research studies have shown that mandatory diversity training isn’t always met with openness from all employees.
 To some, the training feels forced, causing animosity and resistance.
 Opt-in learning opportunities allow employees to engage at their own pace.
 Incentives to attend can also help increase employee opt-in rates for these programs.